khoubeibouthour/webpack-s3-pusher/README.md

 All credits to Oliver Green
 Original work [olsgreen/webpack-s3-pusher](https://github.com/olsgreen/webpack-s3-pusher.git)

+## Changes
+This fork allows passing the endpoint as option to facilitate connecting to AWS compatible providers like DigitalOcean.
+In addition, you can now pass the desired ACL to be applied to the uploaded files.
+By default, some providers set the file visibility to **private** which contradicts with the need of pushing content to CDN for high availability.
+Now the user can set the option **acl** to **public-read** to force public visibility.

 # webpack-s3-pusher
 A webpack plugin that pushes your packed assets to your S3 bucket, no more, no less.